Like tenants, California law, (CA Civil Code 1940-1954.05

 If the attorney determines it can move forward, here is what a landlord can expect to take place under general proceedings.
 Please note, however, that it is by no means a substitute for an attorney nor is it an attempt to give legal advice:

 Step #1: Post/Deliver Proper Notice

 A) It must be relevant to the violation committed by the tenant

 Different eviction notices serve different purposes.
 A “Notice to Pay or Quit”, for example, should only be served to tenants who fail to pay rent.
-If a landlord serves the notice for a different lease violation, the eviction process will most likely be dismissed in court and they will have to begin again by serving the notice.
+If a landlord serves the notice for a different lease agreement violation, the tenant eviction process will most likely be dismissed in California courts and they will have to begin again by serving the notice.

 B) It must inform the tenant of the specific violation(s) committed

-As well, it must provide them with a timeline.
+Well, it must also provide them with a timeline.
 For example, the 3-Day Notice to Pay or Quit gives the tenant 3 days to either cover the unpaid rent or move out.
 After the initial notice period, California eviction laws state that if the tenant fails to either pay or move out, an eviction lawsuit can be filed against them.

 If a tenant refuses to move out after the California eviction process is over, often the court decides to forcibly remove them from the promises.
-The eviction cannot be classified as retaliatory or else it is classified as discrimination.
+The evictions cannot be classified as retaliatory or else it is classified as discrimination.